 Threadworms are very common in children, but rare in adults.
 They are a parasite that passes from faeces to hands to mouth and is incredibly contagious.
-This infection causes intense itching around the anus and sometimes the vagina, especially at night – the need to scratch may even disturb your child’s sleep.
+This infection causes intense itching around the bottom and sometimes the vagina, especially at night – the need to scratch may even disturb your child’s sleep.
 You might notice tiny white worms around your child’s anus when they are active at night, laying eggs, or mixed in their poo.

 Threadworms are very contagious, passing from bottom to hands or clothes to mouth, so it's important to get prompt treatment and re-treat two weeks later.
 Follow simple hygiene: wash hands and nails regularly, keep fingernails short and rinse the toothbrush before use.
 Children should wear underwear at night and wash it in the morning, and bed linen, towels, nightclothes, and soft toys should be washed on a high cycle after treatment.